christinegu27/State-Sentencing-Project/README.md

 # Demo

 The database file is inside cases.zip for download, and here's a quick demo using it.
+(The CSV version is also linked [here](https://drive.google.com/file/d/1gWo2w5_Pd2HClLAg6dbJ0pi1v95SYeG6/view?usp=sharing).)

 ```python
 import sqlite3